Raphael Rakowski: Life and career

 Raphael Rakowski graduated from Lehman College in 1973 with a bachelor's degree in political science.
 He then served as a Rotary Foundation ambassador of good will in Germany, where he studied the Holocaust.

 He began his career in Honeywell as a sales engineer.
 He then became an operations consultant to Fortune 100 clients in North America, South America and Europe working with over 100 manufacturing and distribution facilities.

 From 1980 to 1986, Rakowski provided strategic and operating consulting services for Fortune 500 manufacturing companies.

 In 1986, he launched Evan Kristen Specialty Foods, which developed technology for washing, cutting and packaging fresh produce.

 From 1989 to 1992, Rakowski was a partner at Marketing Corporation of America (now the Growth Platforms Institute, a part of the Interpublic Group), where he provided marketing counsel to Fortune 100 companies.

-In 1992, he founded and led New Paradigm Ventures (NPV), a consulting and investment firm in the health care and food industry market.
+In 1992, he founded and led New Paradigm Ventures (NPV), a consulting and investment firm in the health care and food industry markets.
 A study conducted by NPV on medical outcomes improvement resulted in the care enhancement strategy that Mr. Rakowski brought to American Healthways to respond to perceived gaps in the U.S. health care system.
 During his tenure, Healthways stock grew from $18 per share to a non-split-adjusted $53 per share on a roughly 10% increase in volume.

 New Paradigm Ventures developed new business ventures in conjunction with international brands such as Campbell Soup Company and General Nutrition Centers.